In 2017, opioids killed more than 42,000 Americans. Prescription opioids like Oxy are key factors in the death toll…

 Naproxen is not an opioid.
 It is, however, used to treat pain.
 This drug can be purchased without a prescription in many states.
 It is contained in drugs over-the-counter drugs like Aleve.

 Naproxen addiction is a topic of debate.
-Some believe that it's a growing problem.
-Others believe that it's hardly addictive.
-Whatever the case, it's not nearly as big of an issue as Oxy addiction.
+Some believe that it’s non-addictive.
+Others believe that is comparable to oxycodone.
+Whatever the case, Naproxen has not killed nearly as many people as Oxy.

 This drug is very addictive.
 In fact, the CDC found that the risk of chemical dependency increases dramatically every day an addict continues to use.